-All students, new and continuing (including those in a certificate program), must complete and submit this application.
-The list of students given a place for Spring 2018 and the waiting list will be emailed to all applicants and posted outside of Room 600.
+All students, new and continuing (including those in a certificate program), must complete and submit an application.

 See the Website for a description of clinical programs: www.kentlaw.iit.edu/academics/jd-program/practical-skills-training/legal-clinics

 Mediation/ADR Clinic Note: Students must attend four days of mediation training between the hours of 8:30 a.m. to approx. 5:30 p.m.
 The four days of training are:

 - SPRING semester - Saturday January 25, Sunday January 26, Saturday, February 1 and Sunday February 2, 2020

 These dates are subject to modification and all enrolled students will be informed immediately if there is any change in the schedule.
 There is an extra fee of $800.00 for this training.
 Click here or further details.

 Criminal Clinic Note: To get the optimal experience from the Criminal Clinic, it would be best to be available at least two mornings each week to go to court with your supervising attorney.
 In addition, if you have in the past worked or expect to concurrently work in the criminal defense or prosecution area, there maybe a conflict and this experience should be divulged to Tracy Kish before the applications are due.

 Entrepreneurial Law Clinic Note: You must be able to perform all of your required hours (12 or 16 for 3 or 4 credit hours respectively) during the regular business day (M-F 9 - 5 pm).
 Having an outside job is not recommended and you will need consent from Professor Heather Harper to do both.